Sylvester Terkay: Early life

 While attending North Carolina State University, Terkay was a member of the Wolfpack wrestling team.
 He won four consecutive ACC heavyweight wrestling championships (1990, 1991, 1992, and 1993).
 Terkay finished the season as a first-team All-American in each of his final three seasons.
 He finished second in the 1992 NCAA Division I Heavyweight tournament, losing to future Olympic gold medalist Kurt Angle by points, 3-2.
 In the 1993 season, Terkay posted an undefeated 41-0 record en route to the NCAA Heavyweight Wrestling title.
 Terkay was also a leader on the Wolfpack wrestling team, helping them to two ACC team titles, serving as team captain for his junior and senior years, and leading NC State to a then program-best 7th place team finish at the 1993 NCAA Division I Wrestling Championships.
 For his achievements, Terkay was inducted into the NC State Athletic Hall of Fame in 2013.

 Professional wrestling career

 Early career (1999–2001)

-After training under Rick Bassman's Ultimate Pro Wrestling school in California, Terkay was signed to a WWE developmental contract, but later released.
+After training under Rick Bassman's Ultimate Pro Wrestling school in California, Terkay was signed to a WWE developmental contract working for Ohio Valley Wrestling, but later released.

-Pro Wrestling Zero1 (1999–2004)
+Pro Wrestling Zero1 (2001–2004)

 Terkay joined Japanese pro wrestling promotion Pro Wrestling Zero1 in 2001 under the ring name "The Predator", patterned after Bruiser Brody's character.
 In July 2003.
 The Predator defeated Steve Corino in Niigata to win the Zero-One United States Heavyweight Championship.
 His reign ended the following month when he lost to Hulk Ogan in Nagoya.
 The Predator regained the title in October 2003 after Ogan vacated the title, defeating Mike Knox in Fukuoka.
 After successful title defenses against Jason the Legend, Tom Howard, and Hirotaka Yokoi, the Predator lost the title in July 2004, losing to Kohei Sato in a cage match in Korakuen Hall in Tokyo.

+Ultimate Pro Wrestling (2001–2006)

+In 2001, Terkay made his debut for Ultimate Pro Wrestling in California.
+He worked as The Predator.